Károly Kárpáti

-Károly Kárpáti (also Károly Kellner, born July 2, 1906 in Eger – September 23, 1996 in Budapest) was a Hungarian Olympic wrestling champion of Jewish heritage.
+Károly Kárpáti (also Károly Kellner, born July 2, 1906, in Eger – September 23, 1996, in Budapest) was a Hungarian Olympic wrestling champion of Jewish heritage.

 Career

-Károly Kárpáti was born on July 2, 1906 in the Austro-Hungarian Empire.
-He won a gold medal in 1936 in the Lightweight Freestyle class.
-The Jewish wrestler's victory in the Berlin 1936 Nazi Olympics provided special significance, because it came at the expense of Germany's vaunted titleholder, Wolfgang Ehrl.
-He was one of a number of Jewish athletes who won medals at the Nazi Olympics in Berlin in 1936.
+Károly Kárpáti was born on July 2, 1906, in Eger in the Austro-Hungarian Empire.
+His early chances of becoming an elite athlete seemed negligible as he was introduced to wrestling by a doctor who told his parents that physical activity might help strengthen their short and underweight son.
+Defying the odds, in his crowning achievement, he won an Olympic gold medal in 1936 in the Lightweight Freestyle class.
+As a Jewish wrestler, his victory in the Berlin 1936 Nazi Olympics provided special significance, because it came at the expense of Germany's vaunted titleholder, Wolfgang Ehrl.
+Kárpáti was one of only around nine Jewish athletes who won medals at the Nazi Olympics in Berlin in 1936.

-Kárpáti won a silver medal in the Lightweight Freestyle class at the 1932 Summer Olympics in Los Angeles.
+He won a silver medal in the Lightweight Freestyle class at the 1932 Summer Olympics in Los Angeles.
 In 1928 at the Amsterdam Games, he finished fourth in the same weight class.

-Kárpáti was Hungary's first "freestyle" wrestler, winning his first Hungarian National Junior title in 1925.
+He was Hungary's first "freestyle" wrestler, winning his first Hungarian National Junior title in 1925.
 He went on to win ten Hungarian National Championships, as well as European Lightweight wrestling crowns in 1927, 1929, 1930, and 1935.
 He also won one silver and two bronze medals in European Championships competitions during the years in between.

 Kárpáti was a Hungarian wrestling master trainer-coach and Olympics coach for many years.
 He authored six books on the sport of wrestling.

 The Hungarian champion listed among his hobbies Einstein's Theory of Relativity.
 In 1982, International Olympic Committee President Juan Antonio Samaranch presented the bronze medal of the Olympic Order to Kárpáti for his lifelong work with youth in sports education.